 The Snow Queen

 Kai nodded.
-She gave him a kiss on the cheek and sure enough, he was no longer cold.
+She gave him a kiss on the cheek and sure enough, he no longer felt cold.

 Kai did not return home that day.
 Or the day after that.
 You can imagine how upset everyone was!
 They said poor Kai must have drowned in the river.
 Gerda ran down to the river.
 She called out to the waters rushing by - Is it true?
 The river would not say.
 Gerda took off her red shoes and held them up.